thiennn/thiennn.github.io/_posts/2016-12-02-dockerizing-real-world-aspnetcore-application.md

  This is the second version of dockerizing simpcommerce.
 Read <a href="/dockerizing-real-world-aspnetcore-application-original">the first version</a> to have the full story
 </div>

-The day after [successful dockerizing simplcommerce](/dockerizing-real-world-aspnetcore-application-original/), I started to re-look at the approach, the code.
+The day after [successfully dockerizing simplcommerce](/dockerizing-real-world-aspnetcore-application-original/), I started to re-look at the approach, the code.
 I also received a bug report that the container fail to start again after stopping.
 The proudest thing of what I have done is that It only need one command to run the entire the application including the database in one container.
 But it revealed several drawbacks:

 -	The dockerfile is big, and it take long time to build.
 Around 15 minutes in dockerhub